rafaexx/intro-geospatial-quarto/README.md

 # Intro to Geospatial with R

-…actually, with R but powered by Quarto
+...actually, with R but powered by Quarto

 ## Why R or Quarto ?